bguerout/jongo/README.md

 Jongo is a tiny sugar over Mongo Java Driver:

-* Writing 'find' queries as if you were in a Mongo Shell
+* Writing `find` queries as if you were in a Mongo Shell
-* Map Mongo entities to your POJO (with Jackson or a custom Mapper)
+* Mapping Mongo entities to your POJO (with Jackson or a custom Mapper)

 ## Usage